mdeniz/marcus_bikes/README.md

     end
   ```

-  This calculation would be exposed in an endpoint in the **ShopController** for simplicity, I didn't implemented it in this code exercise.
+  This calculation would be exposed in an endpoint in the **ShopController** for simplicity, I didn't implement it in this code exercise.
 This means that we would need one request for every change in the form which is far from ideal.

-  If I would build a Frontend app instead of the current server side UI, we would have to retrieve the same information beforehand and run a similar algorithm: the base price of the product, price changes on the possible options for the attributes and the base price on the products that can be parts and price changes on combinations of those products that can be parts.
+  If I build a Frontend app instead of the current server-side UI rendering, we would have to retrieve the same information beforehand and run a similar algorithm: the base price of the product, price changes on the possible options for the attributes, and the base price on the products that can be parts and price changes on combinations of those products that can be parts.

 #### Add a product to the cart

-In the product page the customer can customize either attributes or parts or both and then add the product with that selection to the cart using the "Add to Cart" button.
+In the product page, the customer can customize either attributes or parts or both and then add the product with that selection to the cart using the "Add to Cart" button.

 * What happens when the customer clicks the button?